blyxxyz/Python-PHP-Bridge/README.md

 pip3 install phpbridge
 ```

-The only dependencies are PHP 7.0+, Python 3.5+, ext-json and ext-reflection.
+The only dependencies are PHP 7.0+, Python 3.5+, ext-json, ext-reflection and ext-mbstring.
 Composer can be used to install development tools and set up autoloading, but it's not required.